ActualMandM/DivaDllMods/Source/FutureToneCustomization/README.md

-# FutureToneCustomization
+# Future Tone Customization

-Code that makes the Customization menu use the Future Tone style.
+Code for a Mega Mix+ mod that allows the Customization menu to use the Future Tone style.

 ## Special thanks